Streets (song): United States

 In January 2021, "Streets" entered Billboard's Hot R&B/Hip-Hop Songs chart at number 26, where it would remain for 20 weeks.
 The same month, it debuted at number 18 on the chart's constituent Hot R&B Songs, spending 21 weeks there.
 "Streets" initially received a negligible amount of airplay; the song's chart performance was driven predominantly by streams and digital sales because of its online success.
 During the tracking week ending February 4, it accrued 4,000 downloads and 18.7 million streams in the United States, according to MRC Data.
 It reached its Hot R&B/Hip-Hop Songs peak on the week of February 13, at number 7.
 The event marked Doja Cat's second song to enter the chart's top 10 after "Say So" in 2020, which spent two weeks at number 1.
 By March, "Streets" peaked at number 3 on the Hot R&B Songs chart.

 The track first appeared on the US Billboard Hot 100 chart during the week of January 23, debuting at number 91 and rising to number 39 the subsequent week.
 It jumped to number 25 on the chart issue dated February 6, 2021, with 16.1 million streams, 2,000 downloads, and 192,000 airplay audience impressions.
 "Streets" climbed to number 18 during its fourth week on the Hot 100.
 With this, it became Doja Cat's second top 20 entry (as lead artist) on the chart after "Say So", which reached the top spot.
 Due to its boost in recognition, "Streets" was promoted to US contemporary hit radio stations on February 16, 2021.
 Subsequently, it became the seventh and final single from Hot Pink.
 By March, "Streets" had accumulated over 333 million streams and reached its Hot 100 peak at number 16.
-It, along with three other Doja Cat songs, was certified 2×platinum by the RIAA on July 1, 2022.
+In 2024, it was certified 6× platinum by the RIAA.

 Other markets

 In Europe, "Streets" peaked within the top 20 of singles charts for Greece (2), Lithuania (4), Ireland (9), the United Kingdom (12), and Slovakia (15).
 It received a platinum certification in the United Kingdom from the British Phonographic Industry (BPI), which denotes 600,000 certified units consisting of sales and on-demand streaming.
 "Streets" was Doja Cat's third biggest song in the country upon the release of her third studio album Planet Her (2021), having garnered 53.6 million UK streams at the time.
 It was also a top-40 chart entry in five other European territories, peaking at number 21 in Portugal, at number 23 in Iceland, at number 24 in Belgian Flanders, at number 27 in Switzerland, and at number 37 in Hungary.
-"Streets" was certified platinum in Greece, Poland, and Portugal – in France, Sweden, and Switzerland, it received a gold certification.
+"Streets" was certified two-times platinum Poland, and platinum in Greece, and Portugal – in France, Italy, Spain, Sweden, and Switzerland, it received a gold certification.